hermitD/webpydemo/README.md

 # webpydemo
+simple demo implements

-a simple demo implements register and login
+--register 	a register and login demo